RamilZohrabli/Java-Practice/README.md

 # Week13
 ## Task1
-I developed a Java program to count words in a file both sequentially and concurrently.
-The sequential method reads the file line by line, counts valid words with more than three alphabetic characters, and measures the time taken.
-In contrast, the concurrent approach uses a `WordCountThread` class to split the work across multiple threads, dividing the file into chunks and allowing parallel processing.
-Each thread counts the valid words in its chunk, and then the total word count and time taken are calculated by summing the results from all threads.
-In the `Task1` class, I demonstrated both approaches, calling the sequential method first, then the concurrent method, and comparing the results.
-This illustrates how multithreading can improve performance in word-counting tasks.
+I wrote a code snippet that counts words in a text file both sequentially and concurrently.
+I created a file with test content using `BufferedWriter`.
+For the sequential count, I read the file line by line with `BufferedReader`, splitting each line into tokens and counting those with more than three symbols.

+For concurrent word counting, I used a thread pool to process chunks of 300 lines.
+Each chunk was given to a `WordCountWorker`, which counted the words in its assigned lines.
+After all threads completed, I combined their results to get the total word count.

+I then measured the time taken for both approaches and printed the results for comparison.
+This allowed me to analyze the performance difference between sequential and concurrent word counting.

+## Task2
+I created a Java program that writes a CSV file with 10 random tasks, each with a unique ID and a duration between 500 and 1500 milliseconds.
+The `Task` class holds the task ID and duration.

+The `ParallelTaskExecutor` class extends `Thread` and takes tasks from a `BlockingQueue`.
+It simulates execution by sleeping for the specified duration and updates a shared counter to track completed tasks.

+The `Task2` class has a method to read tasks from the CSV and another to execute tasks with a specified number of parallel task executors, measuring the total time taken.

+In the `main` method, I ran the tasks with one executor, one executor per CPU core, and one executor per task, printing the time taken for each setup to compare their performance.

+## Task3